liuwell/rapvis/README.md

 + **merge_qc_percent.pdf**
 *a quality contrl plot for trimmomatic*
 + **merge_mapping_percent.pdf**
-*a barplot of the mapping percent in each sample*
+*a barplot of the mapping details in each sample*
 + **merge_gene_TPM_species_type.pdf**
-*a stat a detected gene species in each sample, group by gene type*
+*a stat of detected gene species in each sample, group by gene type*
 + **merge_gene_TPM_species_EI.pdf**
-*a stat a detected gene species in each sample, group by expression interval*
+*a stat of detected gene species in each sample, group by expression interval*
 + **merge_gene_TPM_density.pdf**
 *a density plot for gene expression distribution*